Code-Institute-Submissions/simon-game-21/README.md

 - As an user/player, I want the game starts with my permission.
 I rather have a count down after turning the game on or have access to a button to start the game.
 - As an user/player, I want to know which level/round I am and get informed if I Win or Lose.

 To design this game and website, I used Adobe XD to see how my final website must look like and then by HTML, CSS and Javascript I made it live and functional for users.
-To download and see the UX design please click (here)[https://github.com/IIxShahinxII/simon-game/blob/master/UX%20design/simon-game.xd]
+To download and see the UX design please go (here)[https://github.com/IIxShahinxII/simon-game/blob/master/UX%20design/simon-game.xd] and then click on "View raw"

 ## Features